The Difference Between Jail and Prison and How to Stay Out of Both

 Prisons are generally more strict than jails, with more rules and regulations that inmates must follow.

 In some states, there are privately operated jails and prisons.
 The state contracts with these private facilities to house prisoners.
-This means that the state does not have as much control over running the facility.
+This means that the state does not have as much control over running the facility on a direct or day-to-day basis.
+However, the state does still have control over the facility in the big picture.

 There is also typically a more significant divide between the guards and inmates in prisons than in jails.
 Inmates in prison also have less freedom than those incarcerated in jail.

-They are usually assigned specific jobs or tasks to complete during their time in prison and are only allowed to leave their cells for specific reasons and at specific times.
+Inmates in prisons are usually assigned specific jobs or tasks to complete during their time in prison.
+They are only allowed to leave their cells for specific reasons and at specific times.

 What is the Difference Between Jail and Prison?